 This is a fabulous town plan of Ancient Rome, including a description and location of many of the ancient walls and buildings that made up the city.
 This view of the imperial city strips away the many layers of later development, allowing the viewer to fully understand the city and its seven hills.

 The map is attractively laid out, showing the city within the Aurelian walls.
 While the heart of the new city lies slightly to the north of most of the buildings on the map, the center of old Rome was in the hillier southern area.
+The location of the Sublician Bridge (Pons Sublicius), the earliest known bridge in ancient Rome, is noted, connecting XIV Transtiberina (the modern-day neighborhood of Trastevere) to the rest of Rome.
 The structure of the ancient capital is easily visible, which is likely due to the talent of the cartographer, William Barnard Clarke.
-This was Clarke's first map of the SDUK, and showcases both his interest in ancient Italian history and his knowledge regarding archeology, having been previously in charge of the restoration of the 13th Century Waltham Cross in London.
+This was Clarke's first map for the SDUK and showcases both his interest in ancient Italian history and his knowledge regarding archeology, having been previously in charge of the restoration of the 13th Century Waltham Cross in London.